SichangHe/CS304_group_project/project3_report.md

 3. Reestimate the parameters from segmented training sequences:
    1. Update state means and covariances based on the segmented sequences.
    2. Update transition probabilities based on the segmented sequences.
-4. If the convergence criterion is not met, go back to step 2 and repeat the process.
+4. If the segmenting is not the same as last round, go back to step 2 and repeat the process.

 ### Prediction

-After training the HMM model for each of the digits (0 to 10), we can make predictions using the following steps:
+After training the HMM model for each of the numbers (0 to 10), we can make predictions using the following steps:

 1. Feed the test sample into each of the HMM models.
 2. Calculate the log probability for each HMM model.
 3. Select the number associated with the highest log probability as the predicted number.

-### Implementation details

-#### Viterbi decoding
+### Viterbi decoding

 We utilize the dynamic programming Viterbi decoding algorithm to find the best observed sequence of the HMM.
 The transition probabilities are derived from the sequences segmented into states using the following formula: